Inflectra/rapise-dynamics-nav/README.md

 ![NavPrintPdf RVL](Media/NavPrintPdf.png)

 Open this dialog before calling the function.
+It opens menu Print... > PDF and then enters the file name and presses ncessary buttons to do the job.

 ![PrintPdf RVL](Media/PrintPdf.png)